Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

     azd up
     ```

-*NOTE:* This will take about an hour to deploy, mainly for Azure API Management.
-You can continue with Azure Active Directory setup below.
+*NOTE:* This will take about an 15 minutes to deploy.

 ## 3. Complete Setup of FHIR Resource and Auth Context Frontend Applications